core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Section 5.6.2 of {{RFC7252}} defines a model to "validate" or "revalidate" responses stored in cache, hence enabling the suppression of responses that the client already has.

 This relies on the ETag Option defined in Section 5.10.6 of {{RFC7252}}, with its usage limited to exchanges between a CoAP client and one CoAP server.
-That is Section 8.2.1 of {{RFC7252}} explicitly forbids using an ETag Option in group requests sent over multicast, and leaves a mechanism to suppress responses for further study.
+That is, Section 8.2.1 of {{RFC7252}} explicitly forbids using an ETag Option in requests sent over multicast, and leaves a mechanism to suppress responses for that case for further study.

-This section provides such a model to "validate" or "revalidate" responses that the client already has as replies to a group request.
+This section provides such a model to "validate" or "revalidate" responses that the client already has cached.
 In particular, the group request can indicate entity-tag values separately for each CoAP server from which the client wishes to get a response revalidation, together with addressing information identifying that server.

 To this end, this specification defines the new Multi-ETag Option.
 Operations related to this validation model and using the new option are defined in {{sec-caching-validation-client}} for the client side, and in {{sec-caching-validation-server}} for the server side.

 The Multi-ETag Option has the properties summarized in {{fig-response-multi-etag-option}}, which extends Table 4 of {{RFC7252}}.
 The Multi-ETag Option is elective, safe to forward, part of the cache key, and repeatable.

-The option is intended only for group requests, as directly sent to a CoAP group or to a proxy that forwards it to the CoAP group (see {{sec-proxy}}).
+The option is intended only for group requests, as directly sent to a CoAP group or to a CoAP proxy that forwards it to the CoAP group (see {{sec-proxy}}).

 ~~~~~~~~~~~
 +------+---+---+---+---+------------+--------+--------+---------+